FDA approved 20235 studies reviewedGLP-1 — a class of drugs that reduce hunger signals in the brain

 after 1 year

-On medicationAfter stopping67% regainedStartStopped12 months later
+On medicationAfter stopping~53% regainedStartStopped12 months later

-Cost & access
+Cost & savings

 Eli Lilly's LillyDirect savings programme may reduce cost to ~$650/month for eligible patients without insurance.